mtz8302/AOG_GPS_ESP32/README.md

 for ESP32

-you can use WiFi connection or UBS
+you can use WiFi connection or USB

 should also run on Arduino (untested)